How to dress like Sean Connery

-From working a three-piece suit on screen to making a check jacket and turtle neck his off screen signature, there is much to be learned from Connery when it comes to tailoring – plus a tip or two for smart casual style as well.
-Here’s the essential guide to dressing like Sean Connery…
+From working a three-piece suit on screen to making a check jacket and turtle neck his off screen signature, there is much to be learned from Connery when it comes to tailoring; not to mention a tip or two for smart casual style as well.
+So we put together the essential guide to dressing like the late, great Sean Connery…

 Embrace the three-piece suit

-Sometimes considered a little stiff and old-fashioned by modern tailoring fans, Connery’s way with a three-piece suit shows it needn’t be stuffy — as long as you get the details rights.
-Connery wasn’t one for contrasting waistcoats and always kept things simple with a timeless wool construction.
+Sometimes considered a little stiff and old-fashioned by modern tailoring fans, Connery’s way with a three-piece suit shows it needn’t be stuffy — as long as you get the details right.
+Connery wasn’t one for contrasting waistcoats, and always kept things simple with a timeless wool construction.

 Black tie at its best

 There are few better roles for being schooled in suave black tie than 007 — and Connery carried them throughout his career, regularly wowing in a tux at awards ceremonies and on red carpets.
-Again, Connery wasn’t one to reinvent the wheel when it came to black tie – preferring an impeccably fitted black tux, crisp white dress shirt and black bow tie to anything flashier.
+Again, Connery wasn’t one to reinvent the wheel when it came to black tie; he generally preferred an impeccably fitted black tux, crisp white dress shirt and black bow tie to anything flashier.
 And when it looks this good, who are we to argue?

-Tom Ford Shelton tuxedo
+Tom Ford Shelton Tuxedo